 As stated by the Arizona Department of Education, “Arizona’s College and Career Ready Standards are the culmination of an extended, broad-based effort to fulfill the charge issued by the states to create the next generation of K–12 standards in order to help ensure that all students are college and career ready in literacy and mathematics no later than the end of high school.”

 As a public charter school, Odyssey is required to teach the ACCR standards and does so with fidelity.
-These standards are a not a prescribed curriculum but a set of rigorous skills that each child is expected to master at the end of each grade level.
+These standards are not a prescribed curriculum but a set of rigorous skills that each child is expected to master at the end of each grade level.
 These standards are taught through the Odyssey’s chosen curricula.
 For a complete set of Arizona’s College and Career Ready Standards please visit: http://www.azed.gov/standards-practices/

 The founders and teachers at The Odyssey Institute for Advanced and International Studies are pleased to announce the school’s application for candidacy for the International Baccalaureate Diploma Programme has been authorized.

 The Diploma Programme (DP) level, for grades 11 and 12, is a comprehensive two-year advanced academic studies program designed to prepare scholars for success in higher academia and participation in a global society.
-Scholars begin the program in their junior year of high school and study six subjects chosen from the six subject groups, complete and extended essay, follow a theory of knowledge (TOK) course and participate in a Creativity, Action, Service (CAS) plan.
+Scholars begin the program in their junior year of high school and study six subjects chosen from the six subject groups, complete an extended essay, follow a theory of knowledge (TOK) course and participate in a Creativity, Action, Service (CAS) plan.

 OI has already been accepted in the IB community to offer The Middle Years Programme (MYP), designed for 6th to 10th-grade scholars.
 The MYP focuses on scholars becoming creative, critical and reflective thinkers, all while emphasizing intellectual challenges and encouraging the scholars to make the connection between their studies and the real world.